-Or, apply as necessary, black stove polish or high temp paint to a plain iron stove to keep it rust free.
+Or, apply as necessary, black stove polish to a plain iron stove to keep it rust free.
 By polishing your stove just prior to a period of non-use, you will decrease the chances of your stove rusting while you're away!
 An aluminum foil covered top surface will protect a plain iron finish when cooking!!